GeoscienceAustralia/ptha/R/examples/austptha_template/DATA/ELEV/merged_dem/README.md

 ## [Step 4 -- this was done well after the PTHA18 publication]

-It is useful to have a DEM that is '1' in areas above MSL, and '0' elsewhere.
+It is useful to have a DEM that is '1' in areas below MSL, and '0' elsewhere.

     Rscript make_wet_or_dry_dem.R